 I imagine that undergoing an elective cosmetic procedure and then having permanent disfigurement has a rearview mirror sort of effect.
 You were once unhappy with some aspect of yourself.
 You get a procedure and are become disfigured permanently.
 And now you are always looking to the past and appreciating how you once looked, and are forever trying to just get back to how you were before.

 All you have to do is go on Instagram and see that an altered look is becoming the norm.
 And because you do not see that backstory of that look, you are led to believe that this is safe.
 You do not see that the model who surgically altered her eye color went blind.
 You do not see that the woman who got a BBL had to undergo reconstructive surgery when her skin started to rot off.
-You do not see the teenage girl who lost her vision because of an unsafe filler procedure.
+You do not see the teenage girl who became disfigured because of an unsafe filler procedure.
 You do not see the infant who is developmentally challenged because its mother's breast implants made it so she couldn't breastfeed.

 I hope Linda Evangelista is successful in her lawsuit against the Coolsculpting company because this will hopefully lead to the teardown of a dangerous industry that trades life for vanity.
 We are in a new age of altered looks and we are only scratching the surface of the dangers of cosmetic procedures.
 I hope by the end of all of this we realize that natural is better and that we can be satisfied with ourselves by healthy eating, exercise, a proper skin care regimen, and getting off social media.